TroldmandThomas/fMRIpipe/README.md

 containing correlation matrices such as **resultsROI_Condition001.mat** .
 Additionally, it is required to have the corresponding group identification labels, which should contain at least subject status and scan season.
 This file could for example be named **groupID.csv** .

-Experimental work has been done using pure NumPy array files, but there are some issues regarding these.
-We only tested with a very low sample size, which might be the reason the statistical tests in this regard are returning errors.

 ## Usage

 A control script for the whole pipeline can be found in **entry.py** .
-It has five modes:
+It has four modes:

-1. 'full' (runs the whole pipeline)
-2. 'estimate' (runs only the graph theory estimates)
+1. 'estimate' (runs only the graph theory estimates)
-3. 'ttest' (runs only the t-tests and u-tests)
+2. 'ttest' (runs only the t-tests and u-tests)
-4. 'graphs' (runs both t-tests, u-tests and draws graphs(plots!) based on these tests
+3. 'plots' (runs both t-tests, u-tests and draws plots based on these tests
-5. 'numpy' (experimental numpy mode, runs graph theory estimates only on provided numpy arrays)

-### full

-Assuming the subject file to be estimated is named **resultsROI_Condition001.mat**, the group file is labeled **groupID.csv** and the various thresholds to be estimated upon are from 40 to 42, with a 2 percent increase for each iteration, the following command can be used:

->python3.6 entry.py full -mat resultsROI_Condition001.mat -id groupID.csv -thr 40:42:2

-This will run the graph theory estimation, apply statistical testing, and finally draw some graphs/plots based upon said statistical tests.
-To view the produced plots, navigate to the **graphs** directory and open up one of **.png** images and have a look.
+4. 'full' (runs the whole pipeline)

 ### estimate

-For running only the graph theory estimates, try out the following command:
+This mode will only carry out the estimation of graph theory measures on the given dataset.
+Assuming the subject file to be estimated is named **resultsROI_Condition001.mat**, the group file is labeled **groupID_Thomas.csv**, the various thresholds to be estimated upon are from 40 to 42, with a 2 percent increase for each iteration, and the directory to output the resulting graph theory estimate CSV files should be written to, then the following command can be used:

->python3.6 entry.py estimate -mat resultsROI_Condition001.mat -id groupID.csv -thr 60:62:2
+>python3.6 entry.py estimate -mat resultsROI_Condition001.mat -id groupID_Thomas.csv -thr 40:42:2 -out ~/Desktop/PipeTest

-Only estimate files are produced from this step, which are placed under the **auto_results** directory, with the naming convention **estimate.60.csv**.
-This could be useful if one wishs to add or edit estimate CSV files, that later has to be tested once the user is ready for it.
+Only estimate files are produced from this step, which are placed under the **auto_results** directory, with the naming convention **estimate.xx.csv**, where 'xx' denote the threshold percentage.
+This could be useful if one wishes to add or edit estimate CSV files, that later has to be tested once the user is ready for it.

-### graphs

-Producing graphs/plots can also be done seperately.
-Try out:

->python3.6 entry.py graphs

-Notice that this does not take any additional arguments.
-The path to the estimate files are hardcoded in, and simply performs statistical testing and plotting based on the **estimate.xx.csv** contained in the **auto_results** folder.
-This mode will also automatically apply statistical testing for both the summer and winter season.

 ### ttest

-The statistical results from the t-tests and u-tests are also saved in CSV files under the **tests** folder.
-However, the code is a bit messy and so is the resulting CSV files.
-This will be addressed in a future build.
-But for now, a simpler overview can be obtained by just running the **entry.py** script with the mode **ttest**.
+The statistical results from the t-tests are also saved in CSV files under the **tests** folder.
+The following command can be used to run the statistical tests:

+>python3.6 entry.py ttest -ws 'W' -dir ~/Desktop/PipeTest/auto_results -out ~/Desktop/PipeTest/

+where -ws denotes the season ('W' for winter, 'S' for summer), -dir denotes the path to the files that should be testet (i.e. the estimate files obtained from running in 'estimate' mode) and -out is the path to where the resulting CSV files with the p-values should be written to.
+A folder named **tests** is created at the given path by -out.
+Within **tests**, two CSV files are created: **W_normality.csv** (which contains results of KS-tests) and **W_ttests.csv** (which contains the results of the two sample t-tests).
+This mode also prints the various results to the screen when run.

+### plots

+Producing plots from the data estimated by the 'estimate' mode is also supported.
 Try out:

->python3.6 entry.py ttest
+>python3.6 entry.py plots -dir ~/Desktop/EstimateTest/auto_results -out ~/Desktop/PipeTest/

-This will print all the statistical result to the terminal.
-Not a great solution, but might be a better overview than the CSV files.
+where -dir denotes the path to the files that should be testet and -out is the path to where the resulting plots should be written to.
+This will create a folder named **plots**, and write the plots to this folder with the naming convention **W_assortativity_wei-r.png**.
+A plot will be drawn for each graph theory measure, and for each season.
+As such, a file named **S_assortativity_wei-r.png** will also be produced during this execution.

+### full

+All the above modes can be combined into a single command:

+>python3.6 entry.py full -mat resultsROI_Condition001.mat -id groupID_Thomas.csv -out ~/Desktop/FullTest/ -thr 24:26:2

+This will run the graph theory estimation, apply statistical testing, and finally draw some plots based upon said statistical tests.
+Notice that this command takes exactly the same inputs as the 'estimate' mode.
+It will produce three folders, **auto_results**, **tests** and **plots** in the given path by -out.
+In these three folders, files will be placed as described previously.

 ### optional clause: -cut

-The graph theory estimate modes also have an additional, optional clause: -cut.
+The graph theory estimate modes for 'estimate' and 'full' also have an additional, optional clause: -cut.
 This will take a specified subset of the matrix, and only use this in the graph theory estimations.
 It is useful if multiple correlation matrices are stored in the same file.
 For example, if a user only wanted to use the first 32x32 indices of a given matrix, one could run the pipeline with:

 >python3.6 entry.py full -mat resultsROI_Condition001.mat -id groupID.csv -thr 40:42:2 -cut 1:32x1:32

-Note that the option assumes one based indexing is used, this is to adhere to the MATLAB array indexing convention.
+Note that the option assumes one-based indexing is used, this is to adhere to the MATLAB array indexing convention.

-### optional clause: matrices and thresholds provided as lists

-It is also possible to provide multiple matrices in one go, and to provide a list of thresholds rather than a range (start":"end":"stride) notation.
-This could be typed as:

->python3.6 entry.py numpy -mat [resultsROI_Condition001_Subject001.mat,resultsROI_Condition001_Subject001.mat] -id NumPy_test/numpygroup.csv -thr [0.10,0.12,0.14,0.16,0.18,0.20]

-The lists share a similiar notation with pure Python lists.

 ## Notes

 As a final note, all the files can in the pipeline can also be used individually, like regular python scripts.
-This is the only way to run the **glm.py**, which contains our genralized linear models (this code depends on **R** being installed, and is imported into Python by the **rpy2** module).
+This is the only way to run the **glm.py**, which contains our generalized linear models (this code depends on **R** being installed, and is imported into Python by the **rpy2** module).